My primary medical qualification (PMQ)

 How long does it take to process my application?

-We aim to assess applications within five working days.
+We aim to carry out an initial assessment within five working days.
 We can't assess your application until we have the documents and information detailed in the above sections.

 At peak times of the year (January to February and July to September) it can take us longer.
-So it’s best to apply as early as possible and well in advance of the date you will need registration with a licence to practise (which is required before you can work in the UK).
+Please apply as early as possible and well in advance of the date you will need registration with a licence to practise.

-If you already have an account, you can log in to GMC online (opens in a new window) and make your application in the ‘My Registration’ section.
+If you already have an account, you can log in to GMC Online and apply via the 'My Registration' section.

 If you need any further advice on setting up an account, please contact us.